Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 * TOTP or Time-based One-Time Password is a two-factor authentication code that changes at regular time intervals (e.g. 60 seconds).
 This is the standard typically used by websites.
 * HOTP or HMAC-based One-Time Password is a two factor authentication code that changes each time it's requested and validated.
 It is rarely used today.
 * HMAC is primarily used with KeePassXC.
-* ReverseHOTP is used to verify the authenticity of the device instead of authenticating you to a service.
+* Reverse HOTP is used to verify the authenticity of the device instead of authenticating you to a service.

 .. note::

-   Credentials of the type ReverseHOTP are listed and can be deleted in the "Passwords" tab, but they cannot be created with the Nitrokey App 2.
+   Credentials of the type Reverse HOTP are listed and can be deleted in the "Passwords" tab, but they cannot be created with the Nitrokey App 2.
 The algorithm selection when adding a credential offers "Password only", "TOTP", "HOTP" and "HMAC" only.

 .. note::